AbhilashaRavichander/NLI_StressTest/README.md

 # NLI_StressTest

+[Stress testing](https://en.wikipedia.org/wiki/Stress_testing) is a methodology where systems are tested in order to confirm that intended specifications are being met and identify weaknesses.

+For Natural Language Inference, our stress tests are large-scale automatically constructed suites of datasets which evaluate systems on a phenomenon-by-phenomenon basis.
+Each evaluation set focuses on a single phenomenon so as to not introduce confounding factors, thereby providing a testbed for fine-grained evaluation and analysis.

-This repository contains the code used to automatically generate word overlap, negation, length mismatch, antonym, noise and numerical reasoning stress tests as described in the paper [[1]](https://arxiv.org/abs/1806.00692).
-These stress tests are already generated, and can directly be downloaded at https://abhilasharavichander.github.io/NLI_StressTest/.
+Stress tests for word overlap, negation, length mismatch, antonym, noise and numerical reasoning stress tests as described in the paper [[1]](https://arxiv.org/abs/1806.00692) can directly be downloaded  [here](https://drive.google.com/file/d/1faGA5pHdu5Co8rFhnXn-6jbBYC2R1dhw/view).
 You can also find other resources related to this work on our [website](https://abhilasharavichander.github.io/NLI_StressTest/).

+This repository contains the code used to automatically generate stress tests for word overlap, negation, length mismatch, antonym, noise and numerical reasoning.
+This is intended to help generate stress tests for _new_ data.
+We specify how stress tests were generated for competence tests, distraction tests and noise tests in [[1]](https://arxiv.org/abs/1806.00692).

 ## Competence Tests
 1. gen_num_test.py, quant_ner.py: These files are used to perform the preprocessing steps (such as splitting word problems into sentences, removing sentences with long rationales and removing sentences which do not contain named entities) and create a set of useful premise sentences for the quantitative reasoning stress test